See how you may be able to save on Jaypirca and get support along the way

 Warnings - Jaypirca may cause serious side effects, including:

 Infections.
 Infections can happen during treatment with Jaypirca.
 These infections can be serious and may lead to death.
-Your doctor may prescribe certain medicines if you have an increased risk of getting infections.
-Tell your doctor right away if you have fever, chills, weakness, flu-like symptoms, or any other signs of infection during treatment.
+Your doctor may prescribe vaccines and certain medicines if you have an increased risk of getting infections.
+Tell your doctor right away if you have fever, chills, weakness, flu-like symptoms, or any other signs of infection during treatment with Jaypirca.

 Bleeding problems (hemorrhage).
 Bleeding problems can happen during treatment with Jaypirca.
 They can be serious and may lead to death.
 Your risk of severe bleeding may increase if you are also taking a blood thinner medicine.
 Tell your doctor if you have any signs or symptoms of bleeding, including: